godaddy/gasket/packages/gasket-plugin-command/README.md

 };
 ```

-Commands can be configured with options(flags), arugments, defaults, and parsing functions.
+Commands can be configured with options (flags), arguments, defaults, and parsing functions.
 The type definitions for the command configuration are also available.

 #### Example with arguments